Week 2: Computer-aided Design

 Onshape

 Onshape is a cloud-native 3D CAD platform that runs directly in the browser.
-It is used for product design, engineering, and manufacturing.
+It's used for product design, engineering, and manufacturing.

-I have never used Onshape before, but the interface was quite user-friendly.
+I had never used Onshape before, but the interface was quite user-friendly.
 In Onshape, I tried making a water bottle.

 Here is the link to Onshape